 About

-*Diana is currently in New york city*
+Diana is currently in NYC

 Professional Achievements

-2023-2025: Selected for Anderson Ranch, The Center program for an advanced three year mentorship studies with James Estrin of the New York Times and Ed Kashi from VII.
+2023-2025: Selected for Anderson Ranch, The Center program for an advanced three-year mentorship studies with James Estrin of the New York Times and Ed Kashi from VII.

 2022: Selected to attend the Eddie Adams Workshop XXXV